Sequential model confidence sets: Construction of sequential model confidence sets

 In Section \ref{Sec:Case_study}, we use the given transformation to convert conditionally bounded CRPS differences of wind gust forecasts into uniformly bounded loss differences.
+Computational feasibility of this approach is due to the forecasts being either parametric or with finite support, see Supplement \ref{appendix:conditionally_bounded_scores} for details.
 Importantly, for any proper scoring rule (consistent scoring function) $\myS$, the scaled function $\tilde{\myS}=\myS/c$ is proper (consistent) as well for any $c>0$, an observation which justifies the transformation from a theoretical perspective.
-Additionally, with the given scaling, all observations have the same maximal impact on the ranking, an effect which seems appealing for many applications.
+This property can be extended in the sequential setting, see Supplement \ref{appendix:forecast_evaluation}.
+With the given scaling, all observations have the same maximal impact on the ranking, an effect which seems appealing for many (but surely not for all) applications.

-\begin{rem} We assume conditionally bounded loss differences in order to work with the empirical Bernstein e-processes at \eqref{eq:e-processes_choe_ramdas} provided by \cite{Choe_Ramdas_2021}.
-Clearly, for many important loss functions this assumption is not fulfilled; see, e.g., Example \ref{example:model_selection} where the log-likelihood differences are typically unbounded.
-However, if the loss differences emerge from (or may be bounded in the tails by) a parametric family of distributions, as it is for example the case in Example \ref{example:model_selection}, there are other well-studied e-processes available; see, e.g., \cite{Howard_Chernoff_bounds}, \cite{perezortiz2023estatistics} or \cite{hao2024evalues} amongst others.
-In such situations, our methods directly extend with a suitable choice of e-processes at \eqref{eq:e-processes_choe_ramdas}. \end{rem}
+\begin{rem} For important choices of loss functions such as the quadratic or logarithmic score, the corresponding loss differences are not conditionally bounded.
+However, if the loss differences emerge from (or may be bounded in the tails by) a parametric family of distributions, there are other well-studied e-processes available; see, e.g., \cite{Howard_Chernoff_bounds}.
+In Supplement \ref{Appendix:MSE_Simulation}, we provide a simulation example of mean forecasts with Gaussian errors.
+The resulting score differences are unbounded but still sub-exponential, which allows to use the e-processes of Proposition \ref{prop:e-process_choe_ramdas}. \end{rem}